Arianee/docs/docs/arianee-proof-of-ownership.md

 ---
-title: Proof of ownership
+title: Prove ownership
-sidebar_label: Proof of ownership
+sidebar_label: Prove ownership
 ---

 ## What is the Proof of Ownership feature ?